FACK1/Hebron-Dress/README.md

    Our website allows the user to buy or rent dresses.

 ### Naming Confing:
  - Variables and files: camelCase
+ - Eslint: airbnb-base

 ### Users journeys: